ricsanfre/ansible-role-fluentbit/README.md

 Available variables are listed below along with default values (see `defaults\main.yaml`)

-Default configuration of this role keeps most of default configuration file created by td-agent-bit package installation.
+Default configuration of this role keeps most of default configuration file created by fluent-bit package installation.
 It only removes default INPUT (cpu monitoring) and OUTPUT (stdout) sections.

 You can find more information about each option in the Fluentbit [documentation](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/configuration-file).